 If your priority is portability and ease for your RV, then this is an excellent model to consider.

 Traeger Bronson 20 Portable Wood Pellet Grill

 This is a braver entry as it’s not gas powered, but rather wood pellet.

-For the unitiated, wood pellets are growing in popularity due to their fantatsic heat capabilitues, as well as the meat they produce being of superior quality.
+For the uninitiated, wood pellets are growing in popularity due to their fantastic heat capabilities, as well as the meat they produce being of superior quality.

 You do get what you pay for, so wood pellets do tend to cost more.
 Is it worth it though?